 - Ferrymuir café, shop and forecourt operated by Tesco

 Trivia and History

 This site consists of two separate service areas positioned on either side of the Echline Junction, on the old A90.
 Now the A90 has been moved to the west to meet the Queensferry Crossing, both services can be accessed from the new Queensferry Junction (M90 J1A) - but signs are only provided when heading north, as even if there was enough space it would need to become a full MSA to be signed southbound.
 Despite this, it is signed once you are on the M90 exit slip road.

 If - as the plan was and may be again - the A90 south of here is upgraded to become M90, it's likely that the 'services' signs will be removed from that road, leaving signs on the local roads only.

-In the 1990s, Forthview service station was built on the A904 Builyeon Road.
-This gained additional facilities to become known as the South Queensferry services.
-This means there was now a petrol station both west and east of the A90 at Echline Junction, which traded well on the basis that this was the last exit before the busy Forth Road Bridge.
-Signs on the A90 informed motorists of the services, and told drivers they could turn left or right.
+In the 1990s, Forthview service station was built on the A904 Builyeon Road as a Texaco filling station.
+This meant that there was now a petrol station both west and east of the A90 at Echline Junction, which traded well on the basis that this was the last exit before the busy Forth Road Bridge.
+Signs on the A90 informed motorists of both sites, and told drivers they could turn left or right.

-In 2017 the A90 Forth Road Bridge was closed to most traffic; it was renumbered A9000 and is open to buses, taxis and motorcycles only.
-It was replaced by the new M90 Queensferry Crossing, along with being renumbered to the A9000.
+The A90 Forth Road Bridge was restricted to buses, taxis and motorcycles only in 2017 following the opening of the new M90 Queensferry Crossing, along with being renumbered to the A9000.
 The services are now accessed via the new Queensferry junction and includes signs for "Services" pointing down the Builyeon Road.
 Once at the South Queensferry services, signs tell traffic it can either turn left into the services or continue ahead for "alternative services" at Ferrymuir, which are now positioned a mile away from the new M90 junction.